Travel Syllabus (subject to slight change)

 Daily walking total: 6 miles, city streets

 We will head out at about 9 am this morning to check out the farmers market.
 After browsing, we will head to get lunch at Markthalle, in the city center where we can try some Flammkuchen, a thin crispy dough with cream sauce and toppings sort of like pizza in appearance if not in taste.
-The classic toppings of onion and bacon come from just over the river in Alsace, in France.
+The classic toppings of onion and bacon come from just over the river in Alsace, France.
 A lot of places in town serve it and most will put just about anything you want on it.
 After we will go to the local brewery for Feierling which has both a pub and a beer garden.
 The beer is unfiltered and a little sweet, but very fresh.
 You will have time this afternoon to just wander so you can experience the town through your own eyes.

 Today we will search for the origins of tales from the Brothers Grimm as we explore the Black Forest.
 We will start by taking the funicular up to the Schlossberg for spectacular views of the town, then you are free to hike as much or as little as you would like.
-There are a number of well marked trails of varying lengths that will take you into the Forrest.
-Or if the deep dark woods are not really your thing you can hang at the beer garden by the castle, or head back into town to check out the advanced use of solar energy for which Freiburg, as the sunniest city in Germany, is known for.
+There are a number of well marked trails of varying lengths that will take you into the forest.
+If the deep dark woods are not really your thing you can hang at the beer garden by the castle, or head back into town to check out the advanced use of solar energy for which Freiburg, as the sunniest city in Germany, is known for.
 Saturday night is an excellent time to hit up Niemannstrasse near the University.
 Bars (and cafes) are open late and the student vibe makes us all feel young.
-Since it will be late summer sitting out side should be lovely.
+Since it will be late summer sitting outside should be lovely.